Sophtware-com/SuperLights/README.md

 Super Lights is designed with 2 buttons, 3 potentiometers, 1 switch, 1 RGB LED, a USB port, and an MR30 connector for the LED lights.

 The switch is used to power the Arduino and the LEDs via an DPST style switch.
 When turned off, the USB port can be used to charge the onboard battery.
-When off, and a USB cable is plugged in, the Arduino and the onboard charging chip will reveive power.
+When off, and a USB cable is plugged in, the Arduino and the onboard charging chip will receive power.
 A pin on the processor will indicate if the unit is in a charging state and the processor will handle LED display for the different charging states: standby and charged.

 The USB port is used for programming and charging the onboard battery.
 The Arduino used may include the FTDI or CH340 USB to serial chip, but this should not be a concern for programming since the latest version of Mac and Windows include both drivers now.